 7) Pubs – a good cosy public house with of course beams, adorned with a horseshoe or two, a comfy armchair, convivial atmosphere, good landlord or landlady and weather permitting a roaring fire and you have the perfect way to enjoy a pint, or two!

 8) Sorry – we do love to apologise.
 Someone stands on our foot and we say sorry.
 Ask someone to move and it’s ‘sorry’.
 Such are our upbringings that a gentleman will offer up a sorry on any occasion.

-10) Weather – you cannot go anywhere are plan to do anything without someone mentioning the weather.
+10) Weather – you cannot go anywhere or plan to do anything without someone mentioning the weather.
 We are rightly proud that we have so much rain full.
-It of course helps to make ‘this green and pleasant land’.
+It, of course, helps to make ‘this green and pleasant land’.

 Yes, it’s the above and many more characteristics – curtain twitching, soap operas, ability to laugh at ourselves, that makes me proud to be British, proud to be part of our great multi-cultural society.
 Our stiff upper lip mentality makes us a force to be reckoned with and long may it continue.